My Crushed Dream of Being a Mechanical Engineer

 Life at Revelle College

-// TODO - Revelle was pretty great
+// TODO - Revelle was pretty great.
+The first time I felt a true sense of independence.

 Overall Experience